tngTUDOR/LaTemp.github.io/README.md

 ## How to deploy

-The only way (at the time of wriging) way to deploy is to run: `npm run deploy`.
+There is two ways to deploy changes:
+- one is torun: `npm run deploy`
+- the other is to push to main branch